Technology

 In our survey, people’s views on Scottish Power’s complaint handling were mixed.
 Some found staff ‘polite and helpful’, but others told us about long waits to get problems sorted.

-But in our snapshot investigation into how long energy companies keep customers waiting on the phone, Scottish Power was the fastest of the Big Six to pick up the phone.
-Customers had to wait just under four minutes on average.
-This is much slower than Ebico (21 seconds) but a fraction of the 14-minute average wait with small supplier Green Star Energy.
+But in our snapshot investigation into how long energy companies keep customers waiting to contact them, Scottish Power was the fastest of the Big Six to pick up the phone for the second year running.
+Customers had to wait just under two minutes on average.
+This is much slower than Bulb Energy (27 seconds) but a fraction of the 14-minute plus average wait with Big Six rival Eon.

 Pros: Fastest of the Big Six to answer calls to its customer services, offers call-back service for customers calling at busy times